 - Statutory Sick Pay is for people who need to take time off from their job because they are ill.
 If you qualify for this, your employer must pay it to you each week.
-They will pay it for up to 28 weeks of illness. - Employment and Support Allowance is for people who cannot work because they are ill or have a disability.
-You may also be able to get this benefit if you can only do a small amount of work. - Universal Credit is for people under retirement age who do not earn much money or cannot work.
-It can include money for basic living costs, looking after children and housing.
+They will pay it for up to 28 weeks of illness. - Employment and Support Allowance is for people under State Pension age who have an illness or disability that affects how much they can work.
+You may be able to get this benefit if you can only do a small amount of work. - If you do not earn much money or cannot work, you may be able to get Universal Credit.
+This will depend on where you live.
+The way to make a claim will depend on where you live.
+If you live in England, Scotland and Wales, visit gov.uk/universalcredit If you live in Northern Ireland, visit nidirect.gov.uk/universal-credit